-- G.1 Where the Academic Registrar or Head of School considers that there has been a breach of the Regulations, but that the misconduct is minor in nature or there are other mitigating factors, s/he may arrange for the student to attend an informal meeting with a senior member of staff.
-The outcome of the meeting will be recorded in a pre-regulatory warning letter, and the student may be required to sign an undertaking of future good conduct.
+- G.1 Where the Academic Registrar or Head of School considers that there has been a breach of the Regulations, but that the misconduct is minor in nature or there are other mitigating factors, they may arrange for the student to attend an informal meeting with a senior member of staff.
+The outcome of the meeting will be recorded in a pre-regulatory warning letter, and the student may be required to sign an undertaking of good conduct, which may include conditions such as a requirement to have no contact with another student(s).
 It will be made clear that failure to adhere to the undertaking may lead to formal action under these Regulations.
-The letter and the undertaking will be placed on the student's file and may be referred to if there are further concerns about the student's conduct. - G.2 If the student does not attend the stage 1 informal meeting without good reason, the senior member of staff may decide to either: a. issue a pre-regulatory warning letter in the student's absence; or b. refer the matter to a stage 2 disciplinary interview.
+The letter and the undertaking will be placed on the student's file and may be referred to if there are further concerns about the student's conduct. - G.2 If the student does not attend the stage 1 informal meeting without good reason or declines to sign an undertaking of good conduct, the senior member of staff may decide to either: a. issue a pre-regulatory warning letter in the student's absence; or b. refer the matter to a stage 2 disciplinary interview.